- Home

 Second cancers

-Sometimes this happens because of being diagnosed at a young age with lymphoma, being treated with certain chemotherapy drugs, or having inherited a genetic risk.
+Sometimes a second cancer happens because of being diagnosed at a young age with lymphoma, being treated with certain chemotherapy drugs, or having inherited a genetic risk.
 In some cases, radiation therapy can also increase the risk of developing a second cancer near the area treated.

 Heart problems

 Some forms of drug treatments may damage the heart muscle so it doesn’t work as well.
 If this is a concern for you, your doctor will monitor your heart function before and during treatment to limit your risk of developing this condition.
-They will adjust your chemotherapy dose or change the drug if changes are seen.
+They will adjust your chemotherapy dose or try a different drug if heart changes are seen.
 Radiation therapy to the chest area may also lead to heart disease.

 Let your doctor know if you notice pain or tightness in the chest or feel your heart is beating too fast or too slowly.